 Read on to find out everything we currently know about Jodie Whittaker’s next Doctor Who series.

 When is Doctor Who series 13’s BBC release date?

-“It will be next year sometime, hopefully, unless my holiday goes on for a really long time, which is always tempting,” series boss Chris Chibnall previously told EW about the airdate.
+“It will be next year sometime, hopefully, unless my holiday goes on for a really long time, which is always tempting,” series boss Chris Chibnall told EW in 2020 about the airdate.

 Which Doctor Who monsters will return for season 13?

-“Yes, more monsters are coming back,” Chibnall tells the new Doctor Who preview issue of Radio Times, on sale now.
+“Yes, more monsters are coming back,” Chibnall told Radio Times.

 “There are ones who’ve appeared over the past 15 years that are deserving of another visit in the next series.
 In fact, they’re probably formulating their plans as we speak…”